jingga06/Astra_Otoparts_Predictive_Maintenance_Induction_Motor/README.md

 Case 2 · Bootcamp AOP Winteq · PT Astra Otoparts Tbk

-SentinelPM continuously monitors induction motor bearings and detects early signs of degradation — before an actual failure occurs, using vibration, temperature, and current data.
+SentinelPM continuously monitors induction motor bearings and detects early signs of degradation, before an actual failure occurs, using vibration, temperature, and current data.
 It combines an Isolation Forest anomaly detector with a PCA-based Health Index, a persistence-and-voting alarm rule, and an exponential Remaining Useful Life (RUL) estimator.